NachoColl/blockchain-web-services/docs/index.md

 ## A Smart Contract Marketplace Community

-As previously mentioned, we will provide a set of solutions that think will satisify today's market requirements: we will add Database primitives to read and write data to blockchain(s) but we quickly plan to move up by offering a Supply Chain Management solution or a Data/AI assets management solution among others.
+As previously mentioned, we will provide solutions that satisfy some of the market's most demanded use cases.
+We will start our journey by adding Database primitives to read and write data to the blockchain(s) and move up by adding a Supply Chain Management API or offering a Data/AI assets solution, among others.

-But we want to engage ourselfs into the community embracing approach the blockchain revolution has introduced.
-We will add a Marketplace of Smart Contracts where experienced blockchain developers will be able to publish their work and get profit of and companies will be able to consume.
+Even more exciting, we want to engage ourselves in the community-embracing approach the blockchain revolution has introduced.

+We will build a Marketplace of Smart Contracts where experienced blockchain developers will publish their work and be able to get a profit from it, and companies will be able to consume as part of Blockchain Web Services API.

 ## Utility Token